-For six years, the ensemble I uproariously call my “work uniform” has been standard Writer Guy: potentially clean jeans, button-up shirt over a probable graphic tee and Vans sneakers.
-It’s always felt professional to me, perhaps because prior to my freelance life, I worked at several newspapers.
-(If you’ve never been, newsroom dress codes range all the way from Deeply Casual to Basically Homeless.)
+For years, the ensemble I uproariously call my “work uniform” has been standard Writer Guy: potentially clean jeans, button-up shirt over a probable graphic tee and Vans sneakers.
+It’s always felt professional to me, perhaps because prior to my freelance life, I worked at newspapers including Hilton Head Monthly.
+(If you’ve never been, newsroom dress codes can range all the way from dressy to deeply casual.)

 Of course not all freelance writers dress this way.
-Gay Talese, the pioneering literary journalist, told Vanity Fair in 2007 that “putting on a beautifully designed suit elevates my spirit, extols my sense of self and helps define me as a man to whom details matter.”
-He claimed to own more than 100 tailored suits and at least that many fedoras.
+Gay Talese, the pioneering literary journalist, wrote in Vanity Fair in 2007 that “putting on a beautifully designed suit elevates my spirit, extols my sense of self and helps define me as a man to whom details matter.”

-In most places outside of Wall Street and Capitol Hill, though, dress codes are loosening up.
+For white-collar workers, however, dress codes may be loosening up.
 That said, we still live in a world of impressions, first and otherwise.
-And for better or worse, those impressions come visually and often from clothes.
-If I’m in a lobby waiting for an interview in my bestest Vans, and the other guy is in a slick suit and tie, I’ve damaged myself.
-I might be sharper and more talented, and might very well get the job, but I’ll have to dig out of a hole to do it.
+If I’m in a lobby waiting for an interview in my best Vans and the other guy is in a slick suit and tie, I’ve damaged myself.
+I might be sharper and more talented, and may very well get the job, but I’ll have to dig out of a hole to do it.

 Frankly, I have little experience in this field.
-So I set out to see whether the clothes made the man by donning a suit daily, at least for a workweek.
+So I set out to see whether the clothes made the man by donning a suit daily—dressing for success for a workweek.
 I’d wear it to my usual travels: kindergarten drop-off, the coffee shop where I work, dentist appointments, the pizza place where I take my sons on Tuesdays, my standing lunch with my buddy Bradshaw.
-The idea was to gauge the effects of the visual, to see how a suit affected other people’s impressions of me and—more important—my impression of myself.
+The idea was to gauge the effects of the visual, to see how a suit affected other people’s impressions of me and—more importantly—my impression of myself.

-On the first day, at 8 a.m. in the kitchen, my wife asked, “What in the world are you wearing?”
+On the first day of dressing for success, at 8 a.m. in the kitchen, my wife asked, “What in the world are you wearing?”
 A good start.

-“But LOOK,” I self-consciously tried to broadcast, ambling slowly to the croissant rack, “I am properly and handsomely attired for the day’s travails!
+“But look,” I self-consciously tried to broadcast, ambling slowly to the croissant rack, “I am properly and handsomely attired for the day’s travails!
 I am a professional!
 I hath matched mine socks to mine own pants!”
 I did this for an hour.
 Nothing happened, except for somebody asking whether I wanted whipped cream on my salted caramel mocha.
-Of course I do.
-I am a professional.
+Of course I did.
+I was a professional.